| |

 countries at a time when many of them are recording

-large current account surpluses has substantially increased
+large current account surpluses has substantially

-their foreign exchange reserves and triggered a flow
+increased their foreign exchange reserves and triggered

-presence of leading developing country firms in global
+the growing presence of leading developing country

-commodity markets; and (iii) financial investments in
+firms in global commodity markets; and (iii) financial

-and lending to other developing countries, resulting
+investments in and lending to other developing countries,

-suggest that developing countries are still largely
+trends together suggest that developing countries

-restricted to the low return or high risk segments of
+are still largely restricted to the low return or

-global capital flow.
-This is the cost they bear to meet
+the cost they bear to meet the requirements of ensuring

-the requirements of ensuring balance in the global balance
+balance in the global balance of payments.

 These features of the current global financial scenario